Chimkins/Dev-Manager-STW/README.txt

 Developed by https://www.github.com/Chimkins

-Only thing of note is .feesh files are just json files with different extension
+Only thing of note is .feesh files are just json files with a different extension

 Program does crash 1st time you boot it, just boot again and it should work fine.